Sharp Zaurus

-The Sharp Zaurus is the name of a series of personal digital assistants (PDAs) made by Sharp Corporation.
+Sharp Zaurus is a series of personal digital assistants (PDAs) made by Sharp Corporation.
 The Zaurus was the most popular PDA during the 1990s in Japan and was based on a proprietary operating system.
 The first Sharp PDA to use the Linux operating system was the SL-5000D, running the Qtopia-based Embedix Plus.
 The Linux Documentation Project considers the Zaurus series to be "true Linux PDAs" because their manufacturers install Linux-based operating systems on them by default.
 The name derives from the common suffix applied to the names of dinosaurs.